A-Croshaw/cosbranok/README.md

  * There is a header that has a black background and white text above the navigation bar.

- * the navigation bar is placed at the top of the site pages.
+ * The navigation bar is placed at the top of the site pages.

  * The navigation bar remains in the same place across all screen sizes.

  * On the left and right at both ends of the navigation bar is the cosbranok Logo.

- * there is a hover over feature that changes the text colour to red over 4 seconds.
+ * There is a hover-over feature that changes the text colour to red over 4 seconds.

- * Finally, there is a red line that indicate the current page the user is veiwing.
+ * Finally, there is a red line that indicates the current page the user is viewing.

- * The backgound colour is (`#fcf377ad`) to keep in line with the suttle colours that are through out.
+ * The background colour is (`#fcf377ad`) to keep in line with the subtle colours that are through out.

 ![Navigation Bar](documents/readme-images/navigation.png)